 You may also need to identify key local deliverables and success metrics.

 Jim, the differences between a marketing plan and a global marketing plan is to:

-- Solicit feedback from the local team to make necessary adjustments to your objective, strategies and personas.
+- Solicit feedback from the local team to make necessary adjustments to your objective, strategies, and personas.

-- Add priority countries
+- Add priority countries and languages

 - Add the local team’s key deliverables